anoushkaramel/Disability-Toolkit/README.md

 **What can we do to ease collaboration and learning online for the differently abled?**

 > subtitles.py: generates subtitles from a given video file

+> high_contrast.py: controlling contrast and brightness of video stream in OpenCV and Python